jupyterlab/benchmarks/docs/source/strategies/index.md

 We have tried [content visibility](https://web.dev/content-visibility) supported in Chrome 85+ in [this branch](https://github.com/datalayer-contrib/jupyterlab/tree/2.2.x-content-visibility).

-Without Shadow DOM, we have clear improvement (10 to 50%) for Chrome.
+Without Shadow DOM, we have clear improvement.

 ![](images/content-visibility/content-visiblity-no-shadow-dom.png "")